mongodb/mongo-csharp-driver/Docs/reference/content/upgrading.md

 Starting from 2.15.0, feature detection is implemented through maxWireVersion instead of buildInfo.
 This should have no user-visible impact.

-Driver version 2.14.0 only supports MongoDB 3.6 and later.
+Driver version 2.14.0 and later only supports MongoDB 3.6+.
 It cannot connect to clusters running earlier versions of MongoDB.
 If you need to connect to an older cluster, please use driver version 2.13.x or earlier.